Tommy Tricker and the Stamp Traveller: Plot

 The postcard is addressed to Chen Tow, a young boy in Hangzhou, China, and one of Nancy's pen pals.
 He knows about Ralph, as his classmate Mai Ling helps translate Nancy's postcards.
 Ralph exits the stamp and discovers where he is, to his dismay, later refusing to enter a new stamp as the city streets are too busy for him, which Mai Ling interprets as a lack of courage.
-Ralph, Chen Tow, and Mai Ling set out by boat to a different area for the night, where Ralph will be mailed with the help of a paper dragon.
+Ralph, Chen Tow, and Mai Ling set out by boat to a different area for the night, where Ralph will be mailed with the help of a dragon kite.
 While on the boat, Chen Tow falls into the water, causing Ralph to jump in after him.
 Chen Tow climbs back onto the boat, to Ralph's relief, and Mai Ling reveals the next morning that Ralph had passed a test of courage.
-Back on land, Ralph boards a new letter addressed to Sydney, which is launched into the air by kids puppeting a large paper dragon and, with Mai Ling's help, lands in the bike basket of a passing mail courier.
+Back on land, Ralph boards a new letter addressed to Sydney, which is launched into the air by kids puppeteering a dragon kite and, with Mai Ling's help, lands in the bike basket of a passing mail courier.

 In Sydney, Ralph is delivered to Cheryl, the granddaughter of the deceased former owner of the stamp shop, which has now been converted into a bookstore.
 She informs Ralph that a boy claiming to be Charles had arrived the day prior, also by mail, and went searching for her uncle Mad Mike, who inherited her grandfather's items.
 Mad Mike, a former aspiring zookeeper, was driven insane after someone mysteriously poisoned his animals, and Cheryl initially refuses to bring Ralph to his place, but ultimately takes him.
-They arrive at Mad Mike's, where they realize that "Charles" was actually Tommy in disguise, and witness him being captured and detained by Mad Mike and his partner Dave.
+They arrive at Mad Mike's, where they realize that "Charles" was actually Tommy in disguise, and witness him being captured and detained by Mad Mike and his partner Dave for attempting to steal Charles' stamp book.
 At night, Ralph offers Mad Mike a koala for his zoo in exchange for Tommy and the stamp book, which he agrees to.
 As they leave, Tommy notes to Ralph that he is no longer stuttering.
+A kangaroo mails Ralph and Tommy back to Montreal the following morning.

-The following morning, Ralph and Tommy are mailed back to Canada by a kangaroo.
-Back in Canada, the kids show off Charles's stamp book to Ralph's parents and Mr. Bronson, who is revealed to have reacquired the original Bluenose and returns it to Ralph's father.
-He reveals a different Bluenose in his possession, one featuring a boy on the ship's bow holding a briefcase with inscribed name "Charles".
+Back home, the kids show off Charles' stamp book to Ralph's parents and Mr. Bronson, who is revealed to have reacquired the original Bluenose and returns it to Ralph's father.
+Mr. Bronson reveals a different Bluenose in his possession, one featuring a boy on the ship's bow holding a briefcase with inscribed name "Charles".
 Realising that the boy on the stamp is actually Charles Merriweather, and that he has been in the stamp for seven decades, Ralph pitches a plan to mail the stamp to himself to allow Charles to be freed.
 As Ralph and the others debate where Charles would stay after his release, Tommy suffers a "relapse" of old habits and steals the stamp, causing everyone to chase after him down the street.